ambroserb3/IntuitionProject/README.md

 It's optimal to run with NVIDIA 8V100 gpu because of pytorch.
 Both google and aws won't let me exceed service quota so training on mutliple gpus, hasn't been an option.
 I apparently have to wait 24-48 hours after starting a project to request a service limit increase.
 I've always used GCP and AWS on company/research institution accounts so this has never been an issue.
 As a result I'm training very big models with a limited amount of computer power and memory, so I've had to minimize parameters to even try to train the model.

-A simple random forest would be muct faster to train and likely perform better for this given training set, but I wanted a more creative and fun solution.
+A simple random forest would be muct faster to train and likely perform better for this given training set, and could ensure specific responses, but I wanted a more creative and fun solution.

 # Ideas
 1. Maybe we can use therapist url to do webscraping to help build more personalized personalities